activescott/gpu-agent/README.md

 - [ ] feat: add "Top 5 GPUs for \<Spec\>" on home page

+- [ ] feat: can filter by attributes and attribute pills
 - [ ] fix: support items that have multiple items (update $/perf specs) e.g. "**_ LOT OF 10 GPU's_** NVIDIA RTX A5000 24GB GDDR6"

 - [ ] feat: add a "more info" to each description page tooltip so people can learn more about the specs.
 Update the info page to be more specific about when to choose which metric.

 - [ ] feat: cards show country being sold from
 - [ ] feat: cards now show quantity available
-- [ ] feat: color "attribute pills" one color and "metric pills" another color.
-Allow filtering by attribute pills.
 - [ ] feat: add ability to filter within a range
 - [ ] feat: add ability to delete specs from the cards
 - [ ] feat: add more GPUs w/ hardware-only specs